-The partner introducing the other to the new experiences takes on the role of the shepard and the leader.
+The partner introducing the other to the new experiences takes on the role of the shepherd and leader.

-If it’s the man, it’s very exciting for the woman and she can come to idolize him (see Christiane F for a movie example, awesome movie by the way).
+If it’s the man, it’s very exciting for the woman to have him lead her into a new path, and she can come to idolize him (see Christiane F for a movie example).

 It often entails lots of drama and possible escalation into violence (see Sid and Nancy).

-The song we found love in a hopeless place is a story of a highly toxic relationship until she finally breaks free.
+The song we found love in a hopeless place is a downward spiral type of toxic relationship until she finally breaks free.